Dumitru-Daniel-Antoniu/Weather-microservice/README.md

 ---

-A client-server weather application that fetches current weather from a public API, serves it over gRPC, stores results in MongoDB, and provides a frontend to visualize current and historical data.
+A client-server weather application that fetches current weather from a public API, serves it over gRPC, stores results in MongoDB and provides a frontend to visualize current and historical data.

-- The client is a simple CLI that asks for a city and calls the gRPC server.
+- The client is a CLI that asks for a city and calls the gRPC server.
 - The server calls the external Weather API, processes the response, stores a document in MongoDB and returns the current weather.
 - The frontend (React) calls an HTTP proxy -> backend to get current weather or historical data, then renders 3 charts (temperature, humidity, wind).